 vessel includes every description of water craft used or designed for use for any purpose on the sea or in navigation and without limiting the generality of the foregoing, includes any dinghy, lighter, barge, punt, hulk, raft, pontoon, sea-plane, hovercraft or similar vessel;

-wharf means the Ore Wharf or Service Wharf or either or both of them as the case requires.
+wharf, depending on the context, means any or all of the following —

+(a) the Ore Wharves;

+(b) the Service Wharf.

 [By-law 4 amended in Gazette 15 Jun 2012 p.
-2543-4.]
+2543-4; 8 Jan 2016 p.
+27-8.]

 Part 3 — Conditions of use of the Company’s Berths, wharves and Marine facilities